Ieremie/slurm-monitoring/README.md

 You can quickly adapt this implementation to your own server.
 You can add as many partitions as you want and these will be displayed as a 2-column page.

 In the case that resources can be locked by a user and not actually being used, this can be monitored too.
-This is when a job requests resources from a node containing GPU nodes, but does not actually use them.
+This is when a job requests resources from a node containing GPUs, but does not actually use them.

 ![alt text](https://github.com/Ieremie/slurm-monitoring/blob/main/front-end-example-1.png)
 ![alt text](https://github.com/Ieremie/slurm-monitoring/blob/main/front-end-example-0.png)